-Failing to comply with every condition of your probation may result in a hearing and a return to jail.
+Failing to comply with a condition of probation can land you swiftly in jail.

 What's the difference between formal and informal probation in California?

 Formal probationers report to probation officers, while informal probationers don’t.

 Suspended Imposition of Sentence vs. Suspended Execution of Sentence in California